-Economic Growth Weakens/Strengthens the Effect of DER on Stock Returns company has caused the stock return to be bad.
+Economic Growth Weakens/Strengthens the Effect of DER on Stock Returns

+DER is related to the amount of company's debt.
+Although debt is one of the considerations of investors in determining investment decisions, it does not mean that the company's debt has caused the stock return to be bad.
 Debt is related to financial institutions (banks) lenders.
 The high and low rate of loan interest affects the company and economic growth.
-Vaithilingam et al. (2003) assessed that the reduction in lending rates could be the key to driving economic growth.
+Manzoor et al. (2019) assessed that the reduction in lending rates could be the key to driving economic growth.